FrankCyberFella/CobolStuff/unit-testing-cobol-Original/README.md

 2. Issue the command: `cobc -x CallTests.cbl GUnit.cbl`
 3. If no errors, to run the code: `./callTests`

-If you run into issues, contact Frank Fella (Slack or Frank.Fella@Galvanize.com)
+If you run into issues, contact Frank Fella